Sam-A Gaiyanghadao

+Wacharit Chuabram (วัชริศ เชื้อพรหม; born October 13, 1983), known professionally as Sam-A Gaiyanghadao (สามเอ ไก่ย่างห้าดาว), is a Thai professional Muay Thai fighter and kickboxer who currently competes in ONE Championship.
+He is a former ONE Flyweight Muay Thai World Champion, Inaugural ONE Strawweight Muay Thai World Champion and ONE Inaugural Strawweight Kickboxing World Champion as well as a three-division Lumpinee Stadium champion.
+He formerly trained and taught at Evolve MMA in Singapore.

 Sam-A is known for competing in the first Muay Thai match in ONE Championship.
-He is a former ONE Flyweight Muay Thai World Champion (being the first to hold the title), in addition to being a former four-division Thailand Champion and two-division Lumpinee Stadium Champion.
 His other Muay Thai accolades include being named Lumpinee Fighter of the Year and Sport Writers Friends Fighter of the Year, winning both awards in 2011.
 He is regarded as one of the best Muay Thai fighters in the world, and known for his strong defense and counter offense.

 Biography

 Early career

 Sam-a began fighting at age 9 after following the career of his uncle and watching Muay Thai on TV.
 Within a few years he had already had a couple hundred fights and was fighting nearly every week.
 At 15 he moved to Bangkok and began training at the Petchyindee Muay Thai academy.